timpreza/CSF-Solver/README.md

 # CSF-Solver
+### NOTICE: Major bug has been discovered; program does not output correct results.
+Refer to Alpha version for a stable version

 Coded in C++, this program will find the following for concurrent system of forces:
   - Resultant and magnitude
   - Orientation of angle with respect to positive x-axis